 We also require:

 The evaluation will also take into account other applications competing for funding.

-Attach a project plan (max 20 pages) which includes
+Attach a project plan (max 25 pages recommended) which includes

 How long can the Research to Business project last?